Cosmic-Aerospace-Technologies/FC-Udev/README.md

 4. Connect your hardware components as specified in the code comments.
 5. Upload the code to your Arduino-compatible board.

+### Copy & Paste
+- You can also download the file, copy & paste the contents into a new "Sketch" and upload
+- that onto your FC-Udev
 ---

 ## Code Structure